 Through a practical based programme you will explore different approaches to coaching, understanding and enabling learning, and some core coaching skills.
 You will be supported in evolving your personal coaching development plan to enable you to take your learning into practice after the course.
 Please refer to the British Canoeing Awarding Body Coach Award Course Guide for further information.

-Canoe/Kayak Coach (Sheltered Water) Training
+Canoe and Kayak Coach (Sheltered Water) Training

 This discipline specific training course focuses on how to coach canoe and kayak skills in a sheltered water environment.
 The training is designed for those working towards a coach award and is also suitable as stand-alone training.
-Our ratio of one tutor to a maximum four candidates will ensure attention to your learning needs during the course.
+The course ratio of one tutor to a maximum four candidates will ensure attention to your learning needs during the course.

 - British Canoeing membership